StancePort7822/StancePort-Respository/README.md

 7. After that, go to DevTools
 8. Now go to importing
 9. Tap check device to see if it's connecting regularly
+10. If it's connected, Tap Import
+11. Choose StancePort.nss
+12. Now, wait for it to be installed.
+13. After Installation, Turn on VPN temporarily (EUVPN)
+14. Hold StancePort's Icon then tap "Trust this Application"
+15. Now, you can open StancePort.

+# SIDELOADING
+1. To sideload, tap the plus button
+2. Choose your extension (nos, nss, nps, tnos)
+3. Tap that specific .nos file
+4. Wait for it to sideload
+5. After sideloading, hold the icon
+6. Tap "Insert yara" (If it's up to 300mb)
+7. Hold the icon again
+8. Tap "Insert Stance" (If it's a tnos)
+9. Now you are done.